-- Given its potential location and potential role and function as a central, town centre focal point as well as a local open space for nearby residents living in high density dwellings, the open space should be very well embellished. - Public open spaces should also be designed to support a range of structured and unstructured recreational uses for a diverse range of community members throughout the day and night. - Detailed design of public open spaces on site should support public access, promote public awareness and activation and be guided by Crime Prevention Through Environmental Design principles. - Provide dog parks within public and/or communal open space on the site to support incoming residents. - Incorporate at least one playspace and other opportunities for informal play and recreation within the proposed open spaces during the DA stage.
-These spaces should cater to a range of age cohorts and provide opportunities for inclusive play by incorporating universal design principles. - The incoming population's needs for sport and recreation facilities could be met through contributions to large, consolidated facilities servicing the town centre and surrounding population.
-The Councils' Draft Leppington Town Centre Planning Proposal ILP includes provision of three sportsfield sites, outdoor sports courts and an indoor aquatic/recreation facility which could present opportunities to meet some of the incoming population's needs. - The incoming population will also need access to larger district and regional open spaces, which could be met through contributions to the delivery or upgrade of open space proposed in the Councils' Planning Proposal.
+- Given the incoming population will be living in a higher density environment, with limited access to private open spaces, the open space provided on site should be of high quality and very well embellished. - Public open spaces should also be designed to support a range of structured and unstructured recreational uses for a diverse range of community members throughout the day and night. - Detailed design of public open spaces on site should support public access, promote public awareness and activation and be guided by Crime Prevention Through Environmental Design principles. - Provide dog parks within public and/or communal open space on the site to support incoming residents. - The incoming population's needs for sport and recreation facilities could be met through contributions to large, consolidated facilities servicing the town centre and surrounding population.
+The Councils' Draft Leppington Town Centre Planning Proposal ILP includes provision of three sportsfield sites, outdoor sports courts and an indoor aquatic/recreation facility which could present opportunities to meet some of the incoming population's needs. - Consideration should be given to providing at least one informal half court on the site to provide local informal sport and recreation opportunities for residents. - The incoming population will also need access to larger district and regional open spaces, which could be met through contributions to the delivery or upgrade of open space proposed in the Councils' Planning Proposal.